joledan/joledan.github.io/projects.md

 coming soon... i promise!
 --->

-A collection of projects I've worked on with reflections:
+A collection of professional and personal projects I've worked on with reflections.
+I plan on filling this out with more data analysis, visualization, and writing pieces.

 {% for post in site.posts %}
   ---